 259 Bloomfield Ave.
 Caldwell, NJ 07006.
 (973)-226-1004

-Welcome to First Baptist Church has been serving the people in the Essex County area for over 160 years
+First Baptist Church has been serving the people of Essex County area for over 160 years.

 We believe that the Holy Bible, consisting of the Old and New Testament Scriptures, was written by men divinely inspired and is a perfect treasure of heavenly instruction; that it has God for its author, salvation for its end, and truth without any mixture of error for its matter; that it reveals the principles by which God will judge us and therefore is, and shall remain to the end of the world, the true center of Christian union and the supreme standard by which all human conduct, creeds, and opinions should be tried.
 The King James Version of the Bible is the official and only translation used by the church (Isa.
 8:20; I Thess.
 5:21; II Tim.
 3:16-17; II Pet.
 1:20-21).